Tylenol is one of the safest pain medications available, and according to the TSA, you can bring Tylenol on a plane in carry-on bags.

 If you are traveling with medication, you must have a prescription.
 But you can bring Tylenol on a plane without a prescription because it is an over-the-counter medicine in most countries and is often sold in large amounts.

-Although the TSA allows you to bring Tylenol on a plane, you must wonder what form of Tylenol is acceptable, what the guidelines are for international flights, etc. We will answer all these questions and some more.
+Although the TSA allows you to bring Tylenol on a plane, you may wonder what form of Tylenol is acceptable, what the guidelines are for international flights, etc. We will answer all these questions and some more.
 Let’s begin!

 Can you take Tylenol through airport security?